platformsh/platformsh-docs/sites/friday/src/get-started/laravel/deploy/scheduling.md

 ```

 The [minimum time between cron jobs](../../../create-apps/app-reference.md#cron-job-timing)
-being triggered depends on your plan.
+being triggered is 5 minutes.
 Task scheduling may then be contradicted
 by the cron minimum frequency.
 Schedules outside the specified cron frequency are
 ignored and the related tasks aren't triggered.